devitocodes/opesci-fd/README.md

 pip install --local git+https://github.com/opesci/opesci-fd.git
 ```
 This will install the latest version of the `opesci` python package
 locally.
-To get the latests updates for your local copy simply add
+To get the latest updates for your local copy simply add
 `--upgrade` to the above command.
 For a developer checkout of the code
 run:
 ```